chichiwang/notes/languages/java/overview/README.md

 Standard libraries provide a generic way to access host-specific features (graphics, threading, networking, etc).

 Java programs have a reputation for being slower and utilizing more memory than C++ programs.
 Just-in-time compliation was introduced in 1997/1998 and significantly improved performance.

+## Syntax
+Java syntax is heavily influenced by C++.
+Where C++ combines the syntax for structured, generic, and object-oriented programming, Java was built almost exclusively as an object-oriented language.

+* Source files must be named after the public class they contain
+* Source files use the file extension `.java`
+* Compiled bytecode uses the extension `.class`
+* A source file may only contain one public class
+  * May contain private classes
+  * May contain public inner classes
+* A class not declared public may be stored in any `.java` file
+* The keyword `public` can be used to denote public classes and public methods
+  * May be called from code in other classes
+  * May be used by classes outside the class hierarchy
+* The keyword `static` in front of a method indicates a static method
+  * Associated with a class itself, and not to instances of the class
+  * Only static methods can be invoked without a reference to an object
+  * Cannot access any class members that are not also static
+* Methods not designated `static` are instance methods and may only be accessed via instances of a class
+* The keyword `void` indicates the main method does not return any value to the caller
+* If a Java program needs to exit with an error code, it must call `System.exit()` explicitly
+* The method `main()` is not a keyword in Java
+  * `main()` is the method that the Java launcher calls to pass control to the main program
+  * `main()` method must accept an array of string objects

 ## Resources
 * [Wikipedia](https://en.wikipedia.org/wiki/Java_(programming_language))